Xesau/Router/README.md

 # Xesau\Router
-Xesau\Router is a one-file-one-class PHP router, suitable for web applications and ReST-ful APIs.
+Xesau\Router is a one-file PHP router, suitable for web applications and RESTful APIs.
-It's efficient and fast, because it doesn't evaluate the `callable`s when you add the routes, but when you execute the router.
+It's efficient and fast, in part because it doesn't evaluate the `callable`s the moment you add the route, but only when that route is executed.

 ## How to use
 ```php